Fatimus/NBody/README.md

 # NBody

 N-Body is a project to make a simple-to-use, two-dimensional Newtonian N-Body simulation with features like zoom, pan, track, select, remove, edit, and save.
-Typical free-to-use N-Body simulations available online usually lack several or all of these features, an issue this project aims to remedy.
+Users often experience frustration with online, free-to-use N-body simulations because many of these features are incomplete or lacking altogether.
+The goal of this project is to improve the user experience by providing features that are not just interactive but also enjoyable.
 The editor is still work-in-progress, but the simulator is fully functional.
 The simulation runs on Java 1.8 with JavaFX as the primary graphics library.

 ## Getting Started